PacifAIst/runsnack/README.md

 - A maintainer who needs to reproduce a bug on your Jetson.
 - A collaborator who needs the robot in the next building.
 - A friend who needs a CUDA box and you happen to have a spare one idling.
+- You're simply too thrifty :) and want to save by renting at a lower cost than mainstream cloud providers.
+- You want to earn extra money by renting out your unused machines that were just gathering dust.

 No account for them to create.
 No listing to publish.
 No marketplace to wait for.
-Just a link — because the machine is already yours, and the person is already someone you know.

 ## How it works